jh-23/roman-emperor-application/README.md

 Project Link: https://github.com/jh-23/roman-emperor-application/tree/main

 Acknowledgments:
-Would like to say you thank you to my Flatiron School Phase 2 Instructor Madeline Stark for her guidance and help on this project.
+Would like to say you thank you to my Flatiron School Phase 2 Instructor Madeline Stark for her support and guidance.
-Thanks to the Flatiron School students on the Discord channels who also provided some troubleshooting support.
+Thanks to the Flatiron School students on the Discord channels who also provided some troubleshooting support on a few errors I had when developing this single-page application.

-Citations used for Roman Emperor information: https://www.history.com/news/timeline-emperors-roman-republic https://www.thecollector.com/roman-emperors/ https://www.metmuseum.org/toah/hd/roru/hd_roru.htm
+References used for Roman Emperor data to create this application: https://www.history.com/news/timeline-emperors-roman-republic https://www.thecollector.com/roman-emperors/ https://www.metmuseum.org/toah/hd/roru/hd_roru.htm